gcallah/BookReviews/goodspeed.md

 shocks better than those exhibiting such pathologies.

 Nothing in my review should be regarded a special pleading for ABC as the best or only explanation for all recessions: to the extent I mention it more than any other theory, that is only because it is the theory with which I am most familiar.
 Similarly, I discuss mania theory more often than other theories because it is the theory with which I am second most familiar.
-But as long ago as my 2003 paper with Roger Garrison (ref), we argued that mania theory and ABC could offer complementary explanations of a recession, and in my previous review of G I said the same about Keynesian theory.
-The human life-world is an incredibly complex system, and I see no reason to expect that any theory attempting to explain some concrete historical going-on should offer us any more than partial enlightenment as to what occurred.
+(NOTE) The human life-world is an incredibly complex system, and I see no reason to expect that any theory attempting to explain some concrete historical going-on should offer us any more than partial enlightenment as to what occurred.
 G appears to disagree with